 Ng and his wife have two married children, Jocelyn and Mervyn.

-Robert E Lemon, elected as Treasurer of the General Conference of Seventh-day Adventists in 2002, has served in various treasury functions over the years.
+Robert E. Lemon, elected as Treasurer of the Adventist world church in 2002, has served in various treasury functions over the years.
 Born in Kongolo, Zaire to missionary parents, mission has always been his passion.
 He was ordained in 1978.